VirtualNonsense/rust_blue_pill_template/README.md

 ### `./lib/{{sublibrary}}/src/lib.rs`
 This file is used to expose the library to other crates.
 Use it for your unittests as well.

+# Troubleshooting
+- cargo generate results in an ssh error: this is a [confirmed bug](https://github.com/cargo-generate/cargo-generate/issues/630) with a workaround.
+The easiest way is to just use wsl instead if you have already installed it
+- pycharm: No rust toolchain -> open `./{{project-name}}/Cargo.toml` and click attach.